divyjain393/clock/README.md

-# clock
-I have made a analog clock now i am at age of 13
+/Hello world This is an clock I have made at age of 13